Set your location

 • Slip on sun protective clothing that covers as much skin as possible.

-• Slop on broad spectrum, water resistant SPF30 (or higher) sunscreen.
-Apply 20 minutes before going outdoors and every two hours afterwards.
+• Slop on broad spectrum, water resistant SPF50 or SPF50+ sunscreen.
+Put it on 20 minutes before you go outdoors and every two hours afterwards.
+Sunscreen should never be used as the only line of defence and should be used in conjunction with other measures.

-• Slap on a hat – broad brim or legionnaire style to protect your face, head, neck and ears.
+• Slap on a hat—broad brim or legionnaire style to protect your face, head, neck and ears.

 • Seek shade.

-• Slide on sunglasses – make sure they meet Australian Standards
+• Slide on sunglasses—make sure they meet Australian Standards.